The Massive Flat Space Limit of Cosmological Correlators: The Massive Flat-Space Limit

 where the ${\cal O}(H/m)$ terms come from higher order corrections in $\Delta x$.
 The approximation above can be replicated by the following replacements:

 Note that both the $i\epsilon$ prescription and the step functions $\theta(\pm\Delta x)$ in the propagators were crucial to reaching this conclusion.

-Using the asymptotic behavior of the $\pm\pm$ propagators derived above and ignoring the exponentially suppressed $\pm\mp$ branches, we ultimately recover the MFS limit of the single-exchange diagram.
+Using the asymptotic behavior of the $\pm\pm$ propagators derived above and ignoring the exponentially suppressed $\pm\mp$ branches, we ultimately arrive at the MFS limit of the single-exchange diagram.
 This corresponds to Eq.\,\eqref{flatspace} with the following flat-space amputated $n-$point diagram:

 where $p^\mu_i(\eta)=(0,\bfk_i/a(\eta))$ are the fictitious, time-dependent four-momenta associated with the external legs.